-For digital marketing, in particular, their job is to expand their business to a large number of audiences to see.
+For digital marketing, in particular, their job is to expand their business to a large audience to see.
 Most of the KPIs can be tracked down by using several available tools.
-What needs to be understood is that can do mean should.
+What needs to be understood is that can do means should.
 Not all the KPIs are worth chasing and investing your time, and a good digital marketer prioritizes his or her KPI and focuses on achieving it.

 Some of the factors that would be worth keeping in mind when coming up with your own KPIs may help you achieve the goal that you expect from a digital marketer.

 It does not really matter if your business is on a small or large scale; when a crisis hits the market, you will most likely be affected.
 For some, that impact may vary for different businesses.
 An apt example, of living through 2020, is COVID-19.
 Almost all businesses around the world have been affected in this unprecedented time.
 When a company was aiming for certain progress in normal time, it should be happy if they get more than half of that.
 You need to rethink your KPIs with respect to the market situation around you.
 You cannot aim for too high, nor can it be too low.
 It would not be the most professional thing to do if you use COVID-19 as an excuse for not achieving a certain KPI.

 Return on investment:

 The number of engagements on your digital platform is all well and good, and that is just the first part of the job that your company expects from you as a digital marketer.
 The second part of the company’s job would be expecting you to turn those engagements into leads.
 For this, you are required to deep analysis of how much of the engagement is converting into leads and set your KPI accordingly.
 One way of doing it is to imagine yourself in your target audience’s shoes and set your marketing strategy accordingly to ensure that you fulfill a certain KPI.